 Menopause Care

-In nearly 20 years of seeing clients, I’ve worked with hundreds of women between the ages of about 40 and 65 who reported similar symptoms: increased anxiety and worrying, panic attacks for the first time, difficulty sleeping, fatigue, low mood, increased irritability with partners, children, family and co-workers, having less ability to cope with stress, and generally feeling “not like” themselves.
+In nearly 20 years of seeing clients, I’ve worked with hundreds of women between the ages of about 40 and 60 who reported similar symptoms: increased anxiety and worrying, panic attacks for the first time, difficulty sleeping, fatigue, low mood, increased irritability with partners, family, friends and co-workers, having less ability to cope with stress, and generally feeling “not like” themselves.
 My training taught me to explore these symptoms through a psychology lens, focusing on the emotions, relationship dynamics, current life stressors and past traumas that may be causing distress, and provide treatment to help reduce suffering.

 As a somatic trauma therapist offering EMDR and Somatic Experiencing, I knew my clients were doing deep work to reduce their symptoms and increase a sense of regulation in their bodies and minds.
 Yet some women still struggled, or could not maintain the gains we made early in our work.
 Over the years I wondered: “What else might I be missing?”
 “What is taking place with my female clients who are doing deep healing work week to week, but are still really struggling?”

-The average age of menopause is 50 in our country, and so it’s very likely women can live 30 years or longer post menopause.
+The average age of menopause is 51 in our country, and so it’s very likely women can live 30 years or longer in menopause.
 I’m passionate about helping women live fully during the later years of their lives, and toward that end, I’m now a member of The Menopause Society, and currently studying to become a Menopause Society Certified Practitioner.

 Since I began this journey a few years ago, my clinical work has deepened and changed: I’m more and more clear that our bodies, minds and emotions are intricately linked, and that physical health is a crucial component of mental health, especially for women as they transition to menopause.
-My experience with female clients of a certain age is that once the physical resources are in place, the deep emotional, relational and trauma resolution work gains traction too.
+My experience is that once the physical resources are in place, the emotional, relational, and trauma resolution work gains traction too.
 It’s my honor to support women during this time.

 Resources: